President Trump promised a 'big press conference.' Here's what happened.

 Journalists, historians and past presidents all agree on a different definition.
 A "press conference" is a structured, seated event where the president fields a series of questions.

-"Press availabilities" or "Q&A sessions" are more informal opportunities to ask questions, sometimes by reporters who stand and shout.
+"Press availabilities" or "Q&A sessions" are more informal opportunities to ask questions of the president.

-"It's not a press conference if you don't take questions from reporters," CNN White House reporter Kaitlan Collins said on air.
+"It's not a press conference if you don't take questions from reporters," CNN White House reporter Kaitlan Collins said on the air after Trump claimed "we just had a press conference."

-David Graham of The Atlantic said on Twitter that Trump "says confidently that there was a press conference that didn't happen, which is some aggressive gaslighting."
+David Graham of The Atlantic remarked on Twitter that Trump "says confidently that there was a press conference that didn't happen, which is some aggressive gaslighting."

 Trump has held about a dozen relatively short joint press conferences with foreign heads of state since taking office in January.
 But he has not held a full-fledged solo press conference since February 16, breaking with decades of presidential precedent.